particle-iot/docs/src/content/webhooks.md

         // Otherwise, you will have to select which serial port is being used.

         // Next, we will set up our subscription to hear the hook response
-        // (We registered this webhook earlier using the Spark-CLI) Spark.subscribe("hook-response/get_weather", gotWeatherData, MY_DEVICES);
+        // (We registered this Webhook earlier using the Spark-CLI) Spark.subscribe("hook-response/get_weather", gotWeatherData, MY_DEVICES);

         // We will give the system 10 seconds before we actually start the program.